risingwavelabs/risingwave/docs/dev/src/contribution.md

 ## Tests and miscellaneous checks

 Before submitting your code changes, ensure you fully test them and perform necessary checks.
-The testing instructions and necessary checks are detailed in the [developer guide](docs/developer-guide.md#test-your-code-changes).
+The testing instructions and necessary checks are detailed in other sections of the book.

 ## Submit a PR